 Canada is the northernmost country in North America and shares a border with the contiguous US to the south.
-It covers a total area of 3,855,103 square miles, making it the second largest country by territory in the world.
+It covers a total area of 3,855,103 square miles, making it the second largest country in the world.
 Of this total area, 3,511,023 square miles is made up of land and 344,080 square miles is made up of freshwater.
 This country has borders along several ocean bodies, including the Pacific Ocean, the Atlantic Ocean, and the Arctic Ocean.
 Its large size means that this country also experiences a diverse range of climates, from polar in the north to mild in the west.
 The landscape is just as varied as the climate and ranges from temperate forests to mountains, volcanoes, arctic regions, and plains areas.
 Many of the volcanoes here are considered active and the country is prone to earthquakes.
 The interior of Canada is filled with more than 2 million freshwater lakes, which means this country holds a large percentage of the global freshwater supply.
 This country has a population size of around 35.75 million people.

 The Longest Coastline in the World